eudoug/bank-money-transfer-api/README.md

 This is a REST API that supports money transactions between customer accounts.
 In this application we have three main characters: the customer, the account and the transaction.
-The data consistency and authenticatioon will not be treated on the API, so this application considering that all data provided was treated by another layer on the system architecture.
+The data consistency and authentication will not be treated on the API, so this application considering that all data provided was treated by another layer on the system architecture.
 For this project I'm using lightweight frameworks and libraries.

 ## Summary

-This README file is dedicated to those that want to figure out which technologies was used and want to test and understand this API.
+This README file is dedicated to those who want to find out which technologies have been used and want to test this API.

 ### Technologies